When to Use Microservices in Java

 Back to top

 Read the newest Java Developer Productivity Report to see how many developers are using microservices as their main application architecture.

 Microservices Pros and Cons

-In sum, the pros and cons of microservices are as follows:
+In sum, the pros and cons of microservices in Java are as follows:

 So, when are microservices a good idea, and when should they be avoided?
 Consider the pros and cons detailed in this article.
 Do the benefits address your specific business needs, and does your team have the manpower and capabilities to overcome the challenges?
 Additionally, assess whether you have components that: